everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 In this post, we have introduced the Everywhere Computer and how you can get started writing functions and workflows for it.

 So far, to execute workflows, we've used `curl` to POST manually constructed JSON workflows to the gateway.
-You may have noticed from the EveryCLI start-up that it spins up a local Control Panel web interface:
+You may have noticed from the EveryCLI starts a Control Panel web interface:

 ![control-panel](assets/control-panel.png)